 This is exactly where copywriting comes into play.
-It acts as a link between product development and sales and should ultimately ensure that potential customers are enchanted with carefully chosen words and persuaded to buy.
+It acts as a link between product development and sales and should ultimately ensure that potential customers are captivated with carefully chosen words and persuaded to buy.

 Accordingly, good copywriting should be a high priority in every e-commerce and shop project.
 It often transforms an ordinary product into a winning product for your shop.